 Make a hot, glossy putty and you’ll shape uniform pellets that thaw in minutes.
 This hot-mix technique locks protein and pigment into a firm, clean matrix you can portion reliably.

-Starter ratios for a high-protein batch (guideline): 1 lb (450 g) meat + 1–2 oz (28–56 g) algae powder (spirulina/chlorella) + ~1.5 oz (≈42 g) gelatin dissolved in 1 cup (240 ml) boiling water — adjust binder amounts with gelatin bloom strength or use agar/pectin per product instructions.
+Starter ratios for a high-protein batch (guideline): 1 lb (450 g) meat + 1–2 oz (28–56 g) algae powder (spirulina/chlorella) + ~1.5 oz (≈42 g) gelatin dissolved in 1 cup (240 ml) boiling water — adjust binder amounts for gelatin bloom strength or substitute agar/pectin per product instructions (see quick conversions below).
+Source meat at a local supermarket or seafood store for budget batches.

 Hot-mix technique

 Warm the meat and algae until hot but manageable.
 Stir the dissolved gelatin into the hot mix and blend to a glossy, viscous putty.
-If the mixture seems too stiff, add a few teaspoons of hot water to loosen it.
+If the mixture seems too stiff, add a few teaspoons of hot water to loosen it; if too loose, increase binder slightly and chill briefly before re-checking.

 Shaping and set